ellamdav/cafe_scala/README.md

 * generalise the implementation for any hot/cold foods
 * parameterise the service charge rates and ceiling amount
 * hydrate the menu object from eg. yaml config, instead of explicitly declaring it

+Lobster, a premium item, is added to the menu at a cost of £25 When purchased items include any premium food apply a service charge of 25% to the total bill to a max of £40